 Males generally pay more for life insurance than females – statistically speaking, men are at higher risk of passing away earlier.

-If you have a pre-existing condition, a family history of illness, or participate in activities such as heavy drinking and smoking, you can expect higher life insurance premiums.
+A pre-existing condition, family history of illness, or participating in activities like heavy drinking and smoking, can come with higher premiums.